Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Discussion

 In Sec.~\ref{sec:model-size-evaluation} we demonstrate the effectiveness of our method to language models of different model sizes (3B, 7B and 13B parameters) separately.
-In practice, it is however common that multiple models, with an increasing number of parameters, are released.
-Further, all of these models are generally trained on exactly the same dataset.
+In practice, it is however common that the entire model 'family' is trained on exactly the same dataset.
 We hypothesize that the auditor could construct a meta-classifier that takes as input document-level features queried from models of different sizes to make a potentially more accurate prediction for membership in practice.

-In Sec.~\ref{sec:methodology} we propose a variety of methods to infer membership.
-While highly effective, the most successful setup is still rather simple.
-In particular, we consider normalization, feature extraction and the classification as separate steps, while we could imagine that a classifier with trainable feature extraction could be built to optimally predict membership.
-We hope our setup sets a baseline performance and anticipate that future work could build more complex and ever more accurate classifiers.
+In Sec.~\ref{sec:mitigations}, we find that when the target language model is queried with less precision, the membership inference remains accurate.
+We note, however, that we here exclusively consider pre-trained models, and leave for future work how alignment methods~\cite{zhang2023instruction,bai2022training} or watermarking~\cite{kirchenbauer2023watermark}, when applied to the language model, could alter these results.

-Further, we constrained ourselves to use a dataset of members $D_\text{M}$ and non-members $D_\text{NM}$ of size $1000$ each given the resource constraints.
+Further, we constrained ourselves to use a dataset of members $D_\text{M}$ and non-members $D_\text{NM}$ of size $1000$ each.
 With our computational resources, it takes us approximately a day to generate the predicted probabilities for each token in the books dataset by querying language model $\languagemodel$.
 We expect that researchers with a large resource pool could explore the impact of having larger datasets of members and non-members on the performance of the meta-classifier $\metaclassifier$.

-Lastly, with this successful proof-of-concept, we hope to provide a way to retrieve a reasonable estimate of whether a document has been included in the training dataset of a large language model.
+Lastly, with this proof-of-concept, we hope to provide a way to retrieve a reasonable estimate of whether a document has been included in the training dataset of an LLM.
 Not only does this improve our understanding of memorization in ever larger models in practice, it also encourages increased transparency in what LLMs are trained on.